🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Can you combine both?

-Sophisticated participants layer prediction markets atop futures as confirmation signals for directional trades.
-Illustration: acquire YES exposure on "Fed rate cut in June" whilst positioning for a leveraged Bitcoin long.
-Should the prediction market indicate a rate cut becomes probable, your futures position stands to gain from the ensuing cryptocurrency upswing.
-Explore crypto prediction markets via PolyGram's crypto section.
+Sophisticated traders employ prediction markets as signals to initiate futures trades.
+For instance: acquire YES shares on "Bank of England cuts rates in Q3" while preparing a leveraged crypto long simultaneously.
+If the prediction market shows the rate cut gaining probability, your futures position stands to gain from the ensuing digital asset surge.
+Monitor crypto prediction markets via PolyGram's crypto section.

-Begin your prediction market trading with bounded downside.
+Begin trading prediction markets with controlled risk exposure.
 Start trading on PolyGram →

 Sarah Whitfield